arayner-ic/bayesian_environmental_health_London2026/README.md

 This workshop is written partly in [`NIMBLE`](https://r-nimble.org/).
 There are also several elements later on in [`R-INLA`](https://www.r-inla.org/).

-Below is the set of labs to follow throughout the two days:
+Below is the set of lectures and labs to follow throughout the two days:

 ### Day 1 (August 5th 2026)